 The Rare Barrel is an Equal Opportunity Employer.
 Qualified applicants are considered for employment without regard to age, race, color, religion, sex, national origin, sexual orientation, disability or veteran status.

-If you are interested in applying to this position, email your resume and cover letter to firstname.lastname@example.org with the title “Club Coordinator (insert first and last name)”.
+If you are interested in applying to this position, email your resume and cover letter to firstname.lastname@example.org with the subject title “Tasting Room Manager – FIRST AND LAST NAME”.